Compare Small Business Loans

-Kabbage can be a great choice for a line of credit for business owners who have had trouble qualifying elsewhere.
-While APRs start higher than at other lenders, Kabbage has no minimum credit score requirements to apply, so it can be a good source of funding for small business owners with poor to fair credit.
+Kabbage’s APRs start lower than with some other lenders and Kabbage has a minimum credit score requirement of 640, so it can be a good source of funding for small business owners with fair credit.

-Kabbage offers convenience and flexibility to borrowers who need quick access to cash or have had issues getting approved at other lenders.
-While Kabbage loans are expensive, they can be a reasonable option for borrowers with poor to fair credit.
-And because Kabbage can quickly deposit funds to a PayPal account, it can be a good product for businesses that need a financial safety net to cover emergency expenses.
+Kabbage offers borrowers a line of credit for businesses.
 However, if you can afford to shop around, you should evaluate other lenders to see if you can qualify for a lower rate.
 Kabbage is also not suitable for businesses that want a term loan or more than $150,000 in funding.

 To be eligible to apply for a small business line of credit from Kabbage, you must meet the following criteria:

-Kabbage will also consider your business’s banking, bookkeeping, social media and vendor accounts to approve or reject your business (and to help you qualify for a higher line amount).
+Kabbage will also consider your business’s bank accounts to approve or reject your business.

 Kabbage only offers lines of credit to small businesses.
-You can borrow up to $150,000 for either six- or 12-month terms.
+You can borrow up to $150,000 for either 6, 12 or 18 months terms.

-While Kabbage has relatively lenient qualifications, you may want alternative options.
+Before choosing Kabbage, you may want to consider alternative options.
 Let’s evaluate some of its competitors.

 Kabbage vs. OnDeck